krishaamer/green-filter-research/research/literature/design.md

     while on the other hand sustainability creates and is conditioned by human health”*

+-   @thibodeauThreeCompaniesClosing2022: “In 2021, the BBC polled 1,000
+    people in Scotland to understand the barriers to taking climate action.
+What they found was even though many people were aware of actions needed to take to address climate change, and had intentions to their behaviors didn’t change.
+This is a phenomenon called the intention-action gap.”

 -   Design for Human Rights @unfcccSharmElSheikhImplementation2023 text refers to “human right to a clean, healthy and sustainable environment”.